amit17051980/xCP-16.4-Documents-CTS-Quality/README.md

 <InnerTokenMapping LocalProfileToken="10" InnerProfileToken="doc_token_chunksize" Literal="true"/>
 </InnerProfile>
 ```
-• Checkin the xml back to the same folder path
+f.
+Checkin the xml back to the same folder path

 3. Checkout storyboard_pdfstoryboard (system profiles), you need to swap the sequences of the commands.
 Change to load IMAGE3 first and then followed by PDFStoryboard (by default PDFStoryboard plugin load first).
 ```